EvSecDev/SCMP/README.md

 A secure and automated configuration management terminal-based tool backed by git to centrally control and push configuration files to Linux servers.

 This program is designed to assist and automate a Linux administrators job functions by centrally allowing them to edit, version control, and deploy changes to configuration files of remote Linux systems.
+This progran is NOT intended as a configuration management system (like Terraform), but rather a CLI tool to replace the manual process of SSH'ing into many remote servers to manage configuration files.

+There are three parts to this tool (two of which are optional), the controller, deployer, and updater.
+ - The controller is the client that runs on your workstation and pushes configuration files to remote servers.
+ - The deployer is the (optional) server that runs on the remote servers that will process the configuration files received from the controller.
+ - The updater is the (optional) helper program that also runs on the remote servers that will validate new deployer executables that the controller sends to the deployer server.

 The controller utilizes a local git repository of a specific structure to track configuration files that should be applied to every host administered, and specific config overrides as well as host-specific configurations.
-Using the GO x/crypto/ssh package, this program will SSH into the hosts defined in the configuration file and write the relevant configurations as well as handle the reloading of the associated service/program if required.
+Using the Go x/crypto/ssh package, this program will SSH into the hosts defined in the configuration file and write the relevant configurations as well as handle the reloading of the associated service/program if required.
   The deployment method is currently only SSH by key authentication using password sudo for remote commands (password login authentication is currently not supported).
  - In automatic deployment mode, every time you commit a change to the git repository, the program will be called with the 'post-commit' hook and will deploy the changed files to their designated remote hosts.
  - In manual deployment mode, you can choose a specific commit ID from your repository and deploy the changed files in that specific commit to their designated remote hosts.